• Cyprus Space Research and Innovation Centre (C-SpaRC)

 • Translational Research Institute for Space Health (TRISH): A NASA-funded leading institute, TRISH will collaborate on research into the effects of space weather on human health and the development of countermeasures.

-• Sodankylä Geophysical Observatory (SGO): A Finnish leading research institute specializing in SWx science, SGO will contribute its expertise in SWx research and its forecasting.
+• Sodankylä Geophysical Observatory (SGO): A Finnish leading research institute specialising in SWx science, SGO will contribute its expertise in SWx research and its forecasting.

 Domestic Partners: